when neutrality equals action

 According to Grantner, tourism activities, in particular, are a major source of greenhouse gas emission.
 “Tourism is primarily driven by travel and air travel is one of the biggest emissions sources out there,” she says.
 “Planes are big fuel guzzlers and that contributes to harmful greenhouse gas emissions.”

-Outer Shores enlisted Synergy to measure all of our emissions, including all the fuel burn, our electricity and water, the waste we create, the paper we use, and all of our employee travel to and from expedition points.
+Outer Shores enlisted Synergy to measure all of our emissions, including fuel, electricity, and water, and the waste we create, the paper we use, and all of our employee travel to and from expedition points.

 No matter how much you reduce, you’ll still have a carbon footprint.
 It’s unavoidable.
 So the last step in becoming carbon neutral is investing in projects that remove from the atmosphere the equivalent amount of carbon emissions that we still produce.

-That’s why we hooked up Offsetters, a Vancouver-based carbon management company who invest in projects that not only remove greenhouse gasses from the atmosphere but also help ecosystems and have some kind of social impact.
+That’s why we hooked up with Offsetters, a Vancouver-based carbon management company who invest in projects that not only remove greenhouse gasses from the atmosphere but also help ecosystems and have valuable social impact.

 “As much as possible, we want to contribute to carbon offsetting projects that are local, that are tangible,” says Russell Markel.
 “In a perfect world, we can take our guests there and say, ‘when we carbon offset, this is the area we’re helping to protect’.”

-The majority of Outer Shores’ carbon offsets are currently going to two projects on the BC coast.
-One of those is land-purchase project helping protect forests on Quadra Island.
+The majority of Outer Shores’ carbon offsets are currently going towards two projects on the BC coast.
+One of those is a land-purchase project helping protect forests on Quadra Island.
 The other is the Great Bear Rainforest Carbon Project, a collaboration with First Nations communities.
-This project creates economic opportunities for the culture that originated in this ecosystem and for the people who are responsible for protecting, monitoring and conserving it.
+This project creates economic opportunities for the indigenous cultures of this ecosystem who are protecting, monitoring and conserving it.

 Grantner says the benefits of becoming carbon neutral go beyond helping the environment.